 Tacos Villa Corona

 Everyone loves Tacos Villa Corona in Atwater Village.
-That’s why weekend sidewalk waits can sometimes stretch to an hour or more, though most hangers-on agree the time spent salivating at the simple a.m. burritos — from the unadorned papas and chilaquiles burritos to the nopales burrito stuffed with spinach and cheese — is ultimately more than worth it.
+That’s why weekend sidewalk waits can sometimes stretch to an hour or more, though most hangers-on agree the time spent salivating at the simple a.m. burritos — including the unadorned papas and chilaquiles burritos and the nopales burrito stuffed with spinach and cheese — is ultimately more than worth it.

 :no_upscale()/cdn.vox-cdn.com/uploads/chorus_image/image/62566741/tacos-villa-corona-breakfast-burrito.0.88.jpeg)